Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

-To create a copy of an existing assessment, e.g., when conducting a mid-term assessment using the same instrument as for the Baseline, the quickest way is to use the “Duplicate” function for the specific assessment in the Tangerine Wizard home screen.
-While at the home page, click the orange arrow next to the assessment you want to duplicate, and then hit “Duplicate”
+To create a copy of an existing assessment, e.g., when conducting a mid-term assessment using the same instrument as for the Baseline, the quickest way is to use the "Duplicate" function for the specific assessment in the Tangerine Wizard home screen.
+While at the home page, click the orange arrow next to the assessment you want to duplicate, and then hit "Duplicate"

 ![](.//media/image45.jpeg)&nbsp;

-A second assessment will appear titled “Copy of…” and the name of the assessment duplicated (but with a different Download Key).
+A second assessment will appear titled "Copy of…" and the name of the assessment duplicated (but with a different Download Key).
 You can now edit the new assessment, change its name, and keep it as a separate assessment (with a separate database) without having to create a new